4 ways to stop taking things personally

 How do you stop immediately taking things personally?

-- Remember that everyone is doing the best they can with the thinking and resources they have.
+Try to remember that everyone is doing the best they can with the thinking and resources they have.
 If someone is rude or disrespectful it usually means they're in emotional pain.
+Having this awareness can help you understand that their behaviour is more to do with them than you.

-- Lose your expectations.
 This doesn't mean lowering your standards, but you will be disappointed if you expect people to behave in the way you think they should.
+Consider your expectations of others when something upsets you - is this a fair expectation to have?

-- Value yourself.
-Rather than focusing on what other people think of you, spend your energy on taking care of you with self-compassion and speaking up for your thoughts and wants
+Rather than focusing on what other people think of you, spend your energy on taking care of you with self-compassion and speaking up for your thoughts and wants.

 All coaches are verified professionals.